Bulgaria prepares to transport Russian gas to central Europe

-SOFIA (Reuters) - Bulgaria will go ahead with plans to spend 1.4 billion euros ($1.59 billion) to build a new gas link to transport Russian gas from the TurkStream pipeline to Europe, bypassing Ukraine to the south.
+SOFIA, Nov 30 (Reuters) - Bulgaria will go ahead with plans to spend 1.4 billion euros ($1.59 billion) to build a new gas link to Turkey to transport Russian gas from the TurkStream pipeline to Europe, bypassing Ukraine to the south.

-Bulgarian lawmakers on Friday gave the green light to state gas company Bulgartransgaz to launch tenders to build a new 484-km gas pipeline from its border with Turkey to Serbia by 2020 that will carry mainly Russian natural gas.
+Bulgarian lawmakers gave the green light to the state gas company Bulgartransgaz to launch tenders to build a new 484-km gas link that will carry mainly Russian natural gas.

 TurkStream is part of the Kremlin’s plans to bypass Ukraine, currently the main transit route for Russian gas to Europe, and strengthen its position in the European market.

-Its two lines will each have an annual capacity of 15.75 billion cubic meters.
+Its two lines will each have an annual capacity of 15.75 billion cubic metres.
 Russian energy giant Gazprom has completed the first line of pipeline to Turkey for local gas consumption.

-Gazprom said on Friday it was considering booking capacity in the Bulgarian gas system.
-That would effectively ensure that the gas Russia plans to send to Europe through the second line of its Black Sea pipeline will pass through the country, the Bulgarian energy minister said.
+Gazprom said on Friday it was considering booking capacity, which would effectively ensure that the gas Russia plans to send to Europe through its Black Sea pipeline will pass through its land.

-Bulgartransgaz has already tested market interest to expand its gas infrastructure and expects final bids by shippers by the end of December.

-The approval of the project comes at a time of increased tension between Russia and Ukraine, raising concerns in Sofia that the conflict may once again put the brakes on Russia’s plans to ship gas through Bulgaria.
+The news comes at a time of increased tensions between Russia and Ukraine, and Sofia is concerned that the conflict may once again put the brakes on Russia’s plans to ship gas through Bulgaria to Europe, bypassing Kiev.

 “What follows from now on is strict observation of European Union rules and procedures, so that we can eliminate all eventual mistakes that in the past have led to the cancellation of South Stream,” Energy Minister Temenuzhka Petkova said.